-CRLs and OCSP responses are signed by the TrustFactory Client Issuing CA Private Key.
+CRLs are signed by the TrustFactory Client Issuing CA Private Key.

 4.10.2 Service Availability

 The TrustFactory Client Issuing CA maintains an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.